-- 3A: all current sensors have the same threshold. - Press the ¬ button, then use the ▲ and ▼ buttons to highlight the value of the threshold in yellow. - Press the \footnote{S} button, then use the arrow buttons to change the threshold.
-The unit can be A, kA, or mA. - A1+A2+A3: each current sensor has a different threshold, to be programmed.
+- 4A: all current sensors have the same threshold. - Press the button, then use the ▲ and ▼ buttons to highlight the value of the threshold in yellow. - Press the 📆 button, then use the arrow buttons to change the threshold.
+The unit can be A, kA, or mA. - 3A + AN: all current sensors have the same threshold and the one connected to the neutral has a different threshold.
+Proceed as when there is only one ratio, but perform the operation twice. - A1+A2+A3+AN: each current sensor has a different threshold, to be programmed.
 Proceed as when there is only one ratio, but perform the operation several times